puppeteer/puppeteer/docs/api/puppeteer.waitforselectoroptions.md

 </td><td>

-Wait for the selected element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
+Wait for the selected element to not be found in the DOM or to be hidden.
+See [ElementHandle.isHidden()](./puppeteer.elementhandle.ishidden.md) for the definition of element invisibility.

 </td><td>